-The school endeavours to avoid both fixed term and permanent exclusions.
-However, if the school has put the correct support in place, there will be an interview with parents or carers where the possibility of exclusion will be discussed and may soon after be implemented.
+The school endeavours to avoid both fixed term suspensions and exclusions.
+However, if the school has put the correct support in place, there will be an interview with parents or carers where the possibility of suspension and/or exclusion will be discussed and may soon after be implemented.
 For drug (and possibly alcohol and smoking) abuse and for extreme physical assault, permanent exclusion will be used unless there are extenuating circumstances, for example if drugs are freely used in the home environment by the parents or carers, or a fight is the result of verbal bullying.